akeeba/panopticon/documentation/Mail Templates.md

 Use this mail type to notify the user that the site has been updated.

+This is sent when the Joomla Update task has finished installing an update.

 #### Joomla Core Update: Update failed

 Key: `joomlaupdate_failed`